conal/quotes/quotes.md

 "Extraordinary claims require extraordinary evidence."
 (ECREE) - Carl Sagan (the "[Sagan standard](https://en.wikipedia.org/wiki/Sagan_standard)")

 "When you can measure what you are speaking about, and express it in numbers, you know something about it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind; it may be the beginning of knowledge, but you have scarcely, in your thoughts advanced to the stage of science." - [Lord Kelvin (William Thomson)](https://www.goodreads.com/quotes/166961-when-you-can-measure-what-you-are-speaking-about-and)

+"In Galileo's time, professors of philosophy and theology---the subjects were inseparable---produced grand discourses on the nature of reality, the structure of the universe, and the way the world works, all based on sophisticated metaphysical arguments.
+Meanwhile, Galileo measured how fast balls roll down inclined planes.
+How mundane!
+But the learned discourses, while grand, were vague.
+Galileo's investigations were clear and precise.
+The old metaphysics never progressed, while Galileo's work bore abundant, and at length spectacular, fruit.
+Galileo too cared about the big questions, but he realized that getting genuine answers requires patience and humility before the facts." - Frank Wilczek, [*The Lightness of Being*](https://www.goodreads.com/book/show/3209381-the-lightness-of-being) (pp. 7-8)

+"If a theory has a lot of parameters, you adjust their values to fit a lot of data, and your theory is not really predicting those things, just accommodating them.
+Scientists use words like curve fitting and fudge factors to describe that sort of activity.
+Those phrases aren't meant to be flattering.
+On the other hand, if a theory has just a few parameters but applies to a lot of data, it has real power.
+You can use a small subset of the measurements to fix the parameters; then all other measurements are uniquely predicted." - Frank Wilczek, [*The Lightness of Being: Mass, Ether, and the Unification of Forces*](https://www.goodreads.com/book/show/3209381-the-lightness-of-being)